tonsam/Code-Storage/java/README.txt

-This stuff is all Java, mostly schoolwork and mostly terrible.
-Boy we spent way too much long on this language.

-This stuff was mostly written and executed using Eclipse.
+Java code from COSC 210 and COSC 310, mostly written and executed using Eclipse.
+The files are organized into Exlipse project folders.